uberVelocity/water-management-dashboard/README.md

 **Pros/Cons:** Very small overhead when it comes to streaming data continuously to the frontend.
 Provides a minimalist API that is easy to work with.
 On the other hand, documentation needs to be scraped in order to learn about how certain mechanisms are implemented.

 ## Sensors
+**Technologies:** Python
+**Description:** A set of sensors that produce different values ({temperature, pressure}, {leakage}, {quality}) was created using Python.
+These sensors produce different values at different time intervals.
+**Pros/Cons:** Developing sensors in python provides a very minimalist setup which enables us to change the types of sensors and swapping different ones easily.
+Scaling sensors is also easy in Docker since the images container footprint is fairly small.